Pontiac Can Am: Description

 The car was a trim package of the Pontiac Le Mans, but powered by the Pontiac 400 rated at 200 hp (the T/A 6.6 "W72" version, not the base 400, which made 180).
 Cars specifically destined for Californian or high-altitude county dealers, featured the Oldsmobile 403 Small Block making 185 hp.

-The Can Am package was on Le Mans cars painted Cameo White which were then accessorised in orange, red, and yellow graphics, as well as blacked-out lower panels and window trim.
+The Can Am package was on Le Mans cars painted Cameo White which were then accessorized in orange, red, and yellow graphics, as well as blacked-out lower panels and window trim.
 The standard road wheel was a color-matched Rally II with chrome trim rings.
 Many options were available, including the aluminum "snowflake" wheels offered on the Trans Am, and a steel or glass sunroof.
 Interior trim color options were the same as the base Le Mans, and included red, black, white, and tan.

 The number of Can Ams produced has never been accurately determined, but the number most commonly used is 1,377.
 Complete Le Mans coupes were shipped by Pontiac to Jim Wangers' Motortown which carried out the various Can Am appearance modifications, including those relating to the hood, rear deck spoiler and body decals.
 According to the Can Am Registry in late 2007, 42 cars feature the Oldsmobile 403 engine, outwardly identified by "6.6 LITRE" decals on the hood shaker.
 The rest of the cars on the Registry have the Pontiac 400 engine, designated "T/A 6.6" on the hood shaker decals.
 The Pontiac Historical Service (PHS) can determine whether a car is a genuine Can Am, and list the options as it was delivered from the factory.